AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 If not done yet, use the Arduino IDE to upload the code to the Arduino board you are using (must be an ATMega328 microcontroller board).

-Assuming the projects are already compiled (if not, use the colcon build command previously mentioned in your workspace directory), open two terminal windows and go to your workspace diretory and source the sript file in both of them.
+Assuming the projects are already compiled (if not, use the colcon build command previously mentioned in your workspace directory), open two terminal windows and go to your workspace diretory and source the script file in both of them.

 ```
 cd ~/dev_ws/